mkPuzon/Portfolio/README.md

 ![Link to img](/path/to/img.jpg)

 ### AI Understanding, Research, and Analytic glossary for AI education
 Designed and developed the backend for an AI powered self-updating glossary from cutting edge research on artificial intelligence.
-The AURA system scrapes research papers from a variety of AI subtoics, extracts key words and concepts, defines them within the contex of the paper, and integrates them into a PostgreSQL database.
+The AURA system scrapes research papers, extracts key words and concepts, defines them within the contex of the paper, and integrates them into a PostgreSQL database.

 ## Research
 ### Building and Evaluating Deep Image Computable Neural Networks (OWLab)